rafu01/rafu01/README.md

 ### Hi there, I'm Nayeem Rafsan 👋

 ## A Passionate Backend Engineer
+- 💰 Working in USA based fintech company from Kuala Lumpur, Malaysia

-- 💰 Working in the largest Fintech company in Bangladesh
+- 💰 Worked in the largest Fintech company in Bangladesh
-- 🥅 2024 Goals: Build more backend projects
+- 🥅 2025 Goals: Build large scale fintech products
-- 💪 Learning how to build large scale systems
+- 💪 Learning the depths of system architecture
-- 🔭 Also have a keen interest in Computer Vision.
+- 🔭 Also have a keen interest in Computer Vision, AI

 ### Connect with me: